gkwa/manyeast/bluewhispers/README.md

 ## Motivation

-This guide demonstrates how to create and test a Dagger module locally.
+This exploration demonstrates how to create and test a Dagger module locally.

 The key is "locally" - allowing you to develop and test your module before publishing.